AminKhavari78/GeoAI-Challenge-Estimating-Soil-Parameters-from-Hyperspectral-Images-/README.md

 https://zindi.africa/competitions/geoai-challenge-estimating-soil-parameters-from-hyperspectral-images/data

-Experiment1----> use basic dense layers and relu activation, get same output for all input --> not working Experiment2---> use conv,pooling,dropout multiple times, imporove a liitle --> keep working Experiment3---> use LSTM,GRU RNN, run it for 20 epochs --> this model work better
+Experiment1----> use basic dense layers and relu activation, get same output for all input --> not working Experiment2---> use conv,pooling,dropout multiple times, imporove a liitle --> keep working <br />
+Experiment3---> use LSTM,GRU RNN, run it for 20 epochs --> this model work better